Thanks again for visiting YourLifeNature.com

 Speaker, Trainer, Event and Retreat Facilitator.

-If you’re ready to learn from nature and embrace change more confidently, courageously and pro-actively, remember that there’s help from people who are traveling a similar life path to yours, who are a ways further down the road.
+If you’re ready to learn from nature and embrace change more confidently, courageously and pro-actively, remember that there’s help from others who have been traveling a similar life path to yours, who are a ways further down the road.

-Be your bad-ass independent, natural, true, authentic self.
-The world is waiting, and it is indeed a lonelier and darker world without each and every one of our lights shining.
-Nature connection helps us cut through b.s. and overwhelm, and focus on what’s really important in our lives.
+The world is waiting for you and your unique gifts, and it is indeed a lonelier and darker world without each and every one of our lights shining.
+Nature connection helps us focus on what’s most important in our lives.

 And the best part is that it’s never too late to get started!